Ex-ce-pt/uni-notes/Foundations of Chemistry/Atomic Structure/Molecules.md

 | Strength          | weaker     |          |            | stronger   |
 | Energy ($kJ/mol$) | 348        | 518      | 612        | 837        |

+electronegativity reflects how effective nuclear charge affects atomic orbital energies (and through that molecular orbital energies)
+==NOTE: what?

 ## Lewis structures

 Structures for representing the bonds and shared electrons.